pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-2/index.md

 [![Super dangerous Poulpi][shoot_ok]][shoot_ok]

-Here we are a super dangerous Poulpi.
+Here we have a super dangerous Poulpi.
 Of course we need to tweak the variable to make a real game.

 ### Bonus: firing in two direction